lfoswald/lfoswald.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-*Computational social scientist: psychology, politics and the internet.*
+*Computational social scientist - psychology, politics and the internet.*

 # About